Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 			- You have the freedom to get what you want w/ the flesh, but at a price (Adam & Eve got to eat the fruit of knowledge, but knowledge leads to suffering {Eccelsiastes 1} by removing them from the perfect earthly paradise {God's will is perfect & it will make you glad, laborer who weeps when sowing will rejoice in the harvest} forever)
 				- God does not restrict you (he is not oppressively controlling), he is good
 					- He disciplines you so you avoid destruction due to your own decisions & foolishness, he is good
-					- Answer to doubt about God being controlling: there is only one perfection & all the rest deviates from it (evil & harm) & God will never ask you to do something you can't do, he will be w/ you on the path to perfection (what is good) every step of the way (consider his closeness w/ Daniel/Joseph when they were captive, David/Abraham when they went off into uncertain territory {war against the odds: boy vs. giant, leave everything you know & go to foreign land in daunting journey})
+					- Answer to doubt about God being controlling: there is only one perfection & all the rest deviates from it (evil & harm) & God will never ask you to do something you can't do, he will be w/ you on the path to perfection (what is good) every step of the way (consider his closeness w/ Daniel/Joseph when they were captive, David/Abraham when they went off into uncertain territory {war against the odds: boy vs. giant, leave everything you know & go to foreign land on daunting journey w/ impossibly many ppl to keep order w/})
-						- Do you
+						- Do you really want to leave what is best to find what is (deceptively) good?
 	- My desires/flesh – I belong to the devil (child of)
-	- I cannot belong to myself becuase when I follow myself I am doing the will of the devil
+	- I cannot belong to myself because when I follow myself I am doing the will of the devil

-How:
+#### Walk by the Spirit
+**Def**: let (permit) God's Holy Spirit control your conduct and life

+How to kill the flesh:
 >'But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 For the desire of the flesh is against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, in order to keep you from doing whatever you want.
 But if you are led by the Spirit, you are not under the Law.'
 (Galatians 5:16-18)
 - connect to Galatians 5:4 – it is good we are not under the law b/c we are not able to justify ourselves by the law b/c our strength alone is to weak
 	- walk by the spirit = gain the strength of the spirit

+>'If we live by the Spirit, let’s follow the Spirit as well.'
+(Galatians 5:25)
+- If the Spirit lies in you & you live in Christ, then you might was well take advantage of it by listening to His advice